New Online Course - Pen Nib and Ink

 Gillot #290 (currently made) – this is the last and least resort, not a great option because the quality of manufacturing of current nibs is extremely low and the rate of usable nibs comes down to something close to just 10 or 20%.
 Therefore, in order to have a few useful nibs, one has to buy at least 30 nibs and be lucky.
 But if you can find a vintage bronze model as suggested above, please go for it.

-Refillable/disposable pens – for outlining, one can use a good refillable pen – or even a disposable one, provided that its ink is quite dark, since some of them have a somewhat diluted tone.
+Refillable/disposable pens, or pigment liners – for outlining and stippling, one can use a good refillable pen – or even a disposable one, provided that its ink is quite dark, since some of them have a somewhat diluted tone.
 Note that thickness variations during scribing are not possible with such pens.
 Recommended brands and models are Micron (disposable), Koh-I-Noor Rapidograph and Rotring Isograph (both refillable).

 Besides the options suggested above, feel free to choose and bring to the course any material of your preference.
 Nibs I mentioned earlier are Nikko G, Zebra G, Principal EF Leonardt, Presbitero 505 EF and Brause and Co.
 76. Most of these are not able to provide too delicate lines as the other suggested models do, but it is worth trying, as these nibs have lots of other great qualities.